-PARANOID Will Make Its Debut in 2021 at the Earliest; May Also Arrive on PlayStation 5 and Xbox Series X
+PARANOID Won't Make Its Debut Until 2021 at the Earliest; May Also Arrive on PS5 and Xbox Series

 Agony may have been a highly divisive game, but it doesn't change the fact its solid sales performance has allowed Madmind Studio to produce their biggest project to date — titled PARANOID — at their own pace.